Simple Alternating Minimization Provably Solves Complete Dictionary Learning: Our Method

-\subsubsection{Initialization}
+\subsection{Initialization}

-The theoretical success of Algorithms~\ref{alg: ortho offline}-\ref{alg: complete minibatch} requires, at least in theory, a good initialization with $O(1/\log n)$ distance to the ground truth.
-Such initialization can be provided by the initialization scheme introduced in \cite{agarwal2016learning} and \cite{arora2015simple}, albeit with a slightly more restrictive conditions on the sparsity level and sample size.
-However, we note that these tailored initialization scheme are not easily implementable especially in the huge-scale regime.\footnote{We are not aware of any practical implementation of these tailored initialization schemes.}.
-Instead, we observed that such tailored initialization schemes are not required in practice, as a simple warm-up algorithm with a diminishing threshold would yield a similar performance.
-In particular, consider the following warm-up algorithm for the initial dictionary for ODL (the warm-up algorithm for CDL is similar and omitted for brevity):
+The theoretical success of Algorithms~\ref{alg: ortho offline}-\ref{alg: complete mini-batch} requires, at least in theory, a good initialization with $O(1/\sqrt{\theta n})$ distance to the ground truth.
+Such initialization can be provided by the initialization scheme introduced in \cite{agarwal2016learning} and \cite{arora2015simple}, albeit with slightly more restrictive conditions on the sparsity level.
+For the same generative model as described in Assumption~\ref{assump:sparse and normalization}, computationally intensive and data-intensive algorithms, such as the Riemannian Trust Region method (RTR) \cite{sun2015complete}, can also be employed to design initial dictionaries that satisfy the conditions outlined in Theorems~\ref{theorem: ortho offline}-\ref{theorem: complete mini-batch}.
+Specifically, for ODL, \cite[Theorem 3.1]{sun2015complete} demonstrates that the RTR can obtain an initial point with a distance of $O(1/\sqrt{\theta n})$ from the ground truth, albeit with an increased sample complexity of $p = \Omega(n^5)$.
+Similarly, for CDL, \cite[Theorem 3.2]{sun2015complete} illustrates that RTR can yield an initial point with a distance of $O(1/\sqrt{\theta n})$ from the ground truth with a sample complexity of $p = \Omega(n^7)$.
+Combining these results with Theorems~\ref{theorem: ortho offline}-\ref{theorem: complete mini-batch} allows for an end-to-end global guarantee at the cost of increasing the sample complexity to $\Omega(n^5)$ for ODL and $\Omega(n^7)$ for CDL.

+However, we note that these tailored initialization schemes are not easily implementable, especially in a huge-scale regime.
+In practice, we observed that a simple warm-start algorithm would yield similar performance.
+Consider a variant of Algorithm~\ref{alg: ortho offline} with a diminishing threshold presented in Algorithm~\ref{alg: initialization} (the warm-start schemes for Algorithms~\ref{alg: complete offline} and~\ref{alg: complete mini-batch} are similar and hence omitted for brevity).